-The series A original issue price and series A conversion price were equal to \$1.00 as of December 31, 2017 and 2018 and September 30, 2019 (unaudited).
-The series B original issue price and series B conversion price were equal to \$3.81 as of December 31, 2018 and September 30, 2019 (unaudited).
+The series A original issue price and series A conversion price were equal to \$1.00 (\$3.02 post stock split) as of December 31, 2017 and 2018 and September 30, 2019 (unaudited).
+The series B original issue price and series B conversion price were equal to \$3.81 (\$11.48 post stock split) as of December 31, 2018 and September 30, 2019 (unaudited).
 Such series A and series B original issue prices and series A and series B conversion prices, the rate at which each series of preferred stock may be converted into common stock, are subject to adjustment from time to time to reflect future stock dividends, splits, combinations, recapitalizations and similar events.
 The series A and series B conversion prices are also subject to adjustments based on weighted-average anti-dilution provisions set forth in the Amended Certificate of Incorporation in the event that additional securities are issued at a purchase price less than the series A conversion price and/or the series B conversion price then in effect.
-As of December 31, 2017 and 2018 and September 30, 2019 (unaudited), each share of series B preferred stock was convertible into one share of common stock.
-As of December 31, 2018 and September 30, 2019 (unaudited), each share of series B preferred stock was convertible into one share of common stock.